 Manage Your Air And See More

-Lets first start by saying that it’s not a competition and having good air consumption doesn’t necessarily make you a better diver.
+Let’s first start by saying that it’s not a competition.
+Having good scuba air consumption doesn’t necessarily make you a better diver.
 If you’re ending the dive 20 or 30 bar behind your buddy but still reaching your planned bottom time then it’s nothing to worry about and could simply be physiological differences that are extremely difficult to overcome.
 Having said that we do have numerous instructors around Phuket that can only be described as ‘big units’ and they seem to manage just fine so there is always room for improvement.

-If however your constantly ending your dives on air consumption rather than planned bottom times, it may be time to re-evaluate your diving technique and the equipment you use.
+If however you’re constantly ending your dives on air consumption rather than planned bottom times.
+Then it may be time to re-evaluate your diving technique and the equipment you use.
 We’ll give some potential solutions that may prevent the evil stares from your diving buddies and lack of invites to dive events…

-One thing we commonly encounter amongst even experienced divers is a nice, long and slow breath in but a quick exhalation, try to make your out going breath as long as your slow breath in.
+One thing we commonly encounter amongst even experienced divers is a long and slow breath with a quick exhalation.
+Try to make your outgoing breath as long as your slow breath in.
 Could be a very simple and easy to fix solution.

 Ask For Advice

 It’s not a given that your guide will advise you on how to improve your techniques.
-Not everybody responds well to constructive criticism so there is a reluctance to jump in and tell you that you need to change but please feel free to ask any of our guides/instructors, they’re always willing to give advice when asked.
+Not everybody responds well to constructive criticism.
+So there is a reluctance to jump in and tell you that you need to change.
+Please feel free to ask any of our guides/instructors, they’re always willing to give advice when asked.

 Gain Confidence And Skills

-Continuing your dive education will not only improve your skill set but aids with confidence, the more confident and relaxed you are when diving the more likely you’ll be able to slow your breathing and reduce your air consumption.
-Peak Performance Buoyancy is the stand out specialty that will improve control and breathing but others such as navigation will assist with underwater confidence.
+Continuing your dive education will not only improve your skill set but aids with confidence.
+The more confident and relaxed you are when diving the more likely you’ll be able to slow your breathing and reduce your air consumption.
+Peak Performance Buoyancy is the stand out specialty that will improve control and breathing.
+Others such as navigation will assist with underwater confidence.

 It goes without saying that the more you kick the more you’ll breath.
 Take it nice and slow, many of the animals are extremely well camouflaged and if you go racing around the dive site you’ll miss more than you’ll see.